What is a Second Mortgage?

 A revolving loan, or a revolving credit, allows the borrower to borrow and make repayments at any time.
 Revolving loans already have a maximum credit limit that was determined when the loan was initially applied for.
 This means that a borrower can borrow money whenever they need to, as they can easily access the money without needing to make additional applications each time they want to borrow money.
 Examples include credit cards and lines of credit.
 For a home equity line of credit, the credit limit is based in part on your home equity.

 The opposite of a revolving loan is an installment loan, such as a home equity loan or a private mortgage.
 With these types of loans, you can’t borrow more money and your loan repayments are controlled through regularly scheduled payments.
-You may also even be charged prepayment penalties if you make more payments then your lender allows for in a certain time period.
+You will be charged prepayment penalties if you make more pre-payments than your lender allows for in a certain time period.

 1st Mortgages vs 2nd Mortgages